ESL Recruitment - The Interview

 A structured approach to interviewing prospective teachers

-For those of you who have already seen the first article in this series, you'll know that I take a structured approach to interviewing.
+For those of you who have already seen the ESL Recruitment Overview in this series, you'll know that I take a structured approach to interviewing.
 The first article gave an overview of the process of recruiting.
 Here, I'll go through suggestions for the interview itself.

 You need to refresh your memory with the details about the post and the candidate.
 So go back and re-read all the related paperwork.
 This includes the ad you placed, the person spec and the applicant's CV.
 The person spec is a description of what you are looking for in an ideal candidate and was described in the first article in this series.
 Reviewing paperwork seems obvious, but how often have you sat in an interview where it was clear they hadn't read your CV?
 What did you think of their interest in you?

 Decide what questions you want to ask, which questions you will ask everybody and which will be specific to individual candidates.
 Also think about the order and sequencing and what info you need to give out.
 For this, you can see my suggestions below.

 It's usual to have two interviewers and for them to take the roles of chairperson/questioner and note-taker.
 Be clear about these roles before starting.
 To ensure fairness in decision-making all candidates for the same post should be interviewed by the same people.
 Consider this when setting up your interviews.

 On a practical note, have a clock in the room for the eyes of the interviewer.

 Structuring the interview

 I like to keep things simple and to ensure all areas are covered, I tend to go for a chronological structure:

 - Present: current situation, opinions and judgements about current ESL issues